IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Path directory
 The path directories determine the processing mode of data sets that are accessed through that path.
 These directories are automatically created by DSFS if they do not exist in the utility file system.
 Four processing modes (binary, record, text, and sysout) are available with DSFS.
 All users of DSFS are allowed access to a path directory.
 Binary (/bin) Data sets that are accessed by this path are treated by DSFS as binary data.
 When a data set is opened by DSFS on behalf of users who are accessing the data set through this path, DSFS reads the records from the data set.
 Next, it stores the records sequentially in a file in the utility file system as a POSIX byte stream.
 Updates made by applications to this file are stored in the utility file system file.
 When the application closes the file, DSFS writes the data to the data set, storing the bytes into sequential records in the data set.
-· For variable-length records, the maximum record size is used for each record except for the last record, which can be partial.
+Â· For variable-length records, the maximum record size is used for each record except for the last record, which can be partial.
-· For fixed records, the last record is padded with binary zeros if the last record was short.
+Â· For fixed records, the last record is padded with binary zeros if the last record was short.
 Record (/rec) Data sets that are accessed by this path are treated by DSFS as z/OS record format files.
 When it accesses a data set, DSFS prepends a 4-byte header to each record it reads from the data set and stores the updated records into the POSIX file that is used to represent the data set.
-· For fixed record data sets, each header must specify a length equal to the LRECL of the data set. · For variable-length data sets, each header is used to determine the size of the record that is written to the data set.
+Â· For fixed record data sets, each header must specify a length equal to the LRECL of the data set. Â· For variable-length data sets, each header is used to determine the size of the record that is written to the data set.
 Text (/txt) Data sets that are accessed by this path are treated by DSFS as text files.
 Upon access to a data set, DSFS reads each record from the data set.
 If it is in fixed format, it strips the trailing blanks.
 For both fixed and variable record formats, it appends a newline character to the end of the record in the POSIX byte stream.
 Updates made by applications to this file are stored in the corresponding utility file system file.
 When applications close the file, DSFS scans the file's byte stream for newline characters, where each newline character delineates records to be written to the data set.
 The newline character is not written to the data set.
 For fixed-length record data sets, DSFS pads with blanks each record to ensure it matches the LRECL.
 Sysout (/sysout) This path is used to access JES spool data sets.
 For information about how DSFS handles JES spool data sets, see Chapter 9, "JES spool data sets," on page 53.